How to Delegate Work

-Explaining clearly your thought process for selecting the individual, the reason for delegating the work itself, and the benefits to the person will help to ensure that they will be engaged in completing the task or project.
+Explain clearly your thought process for selecting the individual, the reason for delegating the work itself, and the benefits to the person.
+This will help to ensure that they will be engaged in completing the task or project.

 Establishing clear boundaries will ensure that the person delegated to will be clear on their authority levels and when they should refer back to you or others for decision making at a higher level.

 Effective delegation also relies on ensuring the person being delegated the work knows how to contact the key stakeholders.
 They need a clear and easy route to get support and guidance when needed.

 Once you have fully briefed the person you are delegating the work to, check their understanding of the task, what is expected of them and confirm that they have the skills and resources to successfully achieve the task.
 Tell them that you have full confidence in them to achieve the desired outcomes.

 In preparation for handing over the piece of work, inform the key contacts to whom you have delegated the work so that the key stakeholders know who to contact.